ambrwlsn/website/src/blog/making-the-time-to-review-pull-requests/index.md

 Here are some benefits that code review offers:

-- Adds to shared knowledge and decreases the <a href='https://en.wikipedia.org/wiki/Bus_factor'>bus factor</a>
+- Adds to shared knowledge and increases the <a href='https://en.wikipedia.org/wiki/Bus_factor'>bus factor</a>
 - Improves the quality and future-proofness of code
 - Decreases the chance of bugs in code by picking up on things others miss
 - Improves the end-user experience